darkxcodes/UselessPay/README.md

 ### Bugs Founded:
-- Currently app only supports smartphones with side or back fingerprint scanners.
+- Currently app only supports smartphones fingerprint scanners.
 - Users are required to authenticate every time they access the landing page.